 - Gainax Ending: Since after losing her husband Robert, and since haven't seen her daughter Emily, Laura Dawson is seen prostituting herself on the rainy streets since she was raped twice by Snake.
 She then sees Golgo 13.
 Shocked, she drew a gun against him in public.
 He then walks away.
 Whether Laura shot Golgo and missed, or that Golgo retaliated shooting back, or something else entirely is up to the viewer to decide.

 - Gorn: Snake takes out three commandos in a really grotesque way.

-- High-Pressure Blood: In The Professional, Snake uses the third commando's hook against him by sliding his back open with blood spraying out, as well as plucking out another commandos eyes with his razor wire with the same result.
+- High-Pressure Blood: Snake uses the third commando's hook against him by sliding his back open with blood spraying out, as well as plucking out another commandos eyes with his razor wire with the same result.
 Also, when Duke investigates the phone in the safe, he shoots an old guy who also drew a gun, gets shot and blood sprays out of him causing him to die.

 - Hook Hand: Used by one member of the CIA hit squad employed to take down Duke.
 Not that it helps him later on against Snake, who tears it off and tears open the guy's back with it.

 - Hookers and Blow: Golgo's target in San Francisco, Bernart Muller, is an ex-nazi who is partying with hookers in a penthouse sealed in bulletproof glass.

 - Improbable Aiming Skills: Golgo shoots a man in a building on the other side of a skyscraper from him.